Official website of the Department of Homeland Security

 Safeguarding civil rights and civil liberties is elemental to all the work we do at DHS.

-DHS Statement Regarding Safety and Enforcement During the California Wildfires
+DHS Statement on Safety and Immigration Enforcement During the 2021 Wildfire Season